Hiking Highlights of Slovenia

 Accommodation in Kranjska Gora.

-In the early morning we drive around the Julian Alps en route to the Soca Valley.
-From the pass, a series of hairpin turns follow the stream of the untamed Soca River which gives the valley its name.
-Soca is one of the few unspoiled rivers in the entire European Alpine region and its tumultuous waters even provided the backdrop for some of the most climactic scenes in the second installment of the Chronicles of Narnia movie series.
-The upper Soca Valley is surrounded by exquisite alpine scenery while the river’s rapids make it a popular playground for kayakers and white-water rafters.
+This morning we make our way along one of the most scenic mountain routes to Vršič pass (5285ft/1611m), which was originally built by Russian soldiers for military purposes in the early 19th century.
+We follow an old trade route all the way to the top of the pass, where we stop for some tea and to enjoy the spectacular views.
+We continue our hike to Sleme where we have a picnic lunch, again surrounded by breathtaking views and also dozens of delicate Alpine flowers, such as the Triglav gentian and Turk’s cap lilies.
+After lunch we descend towards the Soča Valley.
+From the pass, a series of hairpin turns follow the stream of the untamed Soča River which gives the valley its name.
+Soča is one of the few unspoiled rivers in the entire European Alpine region and its tumultuous waters even provided the backdrop for some of the most climactic scenes in the second instalment of the Chronicles of Narnia movie series.
+The upper Soča Valley is surrounded by exquisite alpine scenery while the river’s rapids make it a popular playground for kayakers and white-water rafters.
 This is the westernmost part of Triglav National Park, where Italian and Austro-Hungarian troops fought at the Isonzo Front during World War I, setting the scene for Ernest Hemingway’s novel A Farewell to Arms.
-We hike the so-called “Soca trail,” following the stream of the river.
+If you’d like to do more hiking today, you can do part of the so-called “Soča trail,” following the stream of the river (consult with our guide).

-We finish the day in Bovec, the adventure capital of Slovenia, spending the night in a classy boutique hotel which offers a gourmet dinner.
+We finish the day in Bovec, the adventure capital of Slovenia.

 Accommodation in Bovec.